uranusjr/snafu/README.rst

 is certainly possible (the only slightly tricky part is Rust compilation), but I just haven’t found the need to set it up.

-After the command finishes you should get an EXE in the `installers` directory.
-There are some other options available in `build.py`; you can check them out yourself.
+After the command finishes you should get an EXE in the ``installers`` directory.
+There are some other options available in ``build.py`` you can check them out yourself.

 Development Guideline
 ---------------------